avaragado/riw/doc/tutorial.md

 ### ➌ Initialise the riw translations database

-Many apps can share a translations database, potentially reducing translation costs.
-If you already have a translations database, include the path in your riw configuration settings and ignore this section.
+Many apps can share a riw translations database, potentially reducing translation costs.
+If you already have a riw translations database, include the path in your riw configuration settings and ignore this section.

-If you don't already have a translations database, set one up now:
+If you don't already have a riw translations database, set one up now:

 ```bash
 $ riw db init